argjendhaxhiu/sumboost-ai/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Boost your content's reach with AI summarization buttons.
-Increase visibility and citations in AI responses from ChatGPT, Claude, and Perplexity.
+Enhance your content's discoverability in AI systems with elegant, one-click buttons for ChatGPT, Claude and Perplexity AI.

 == Description ==

-SumBoost AI helps you increase your content's visibility in AI responses by making it easy for readers to analyze and reference your content using popular AI tools.
+This lightweight plugin helps readers analyse, examine and summarise your content, increasing its visibility and citation potential across AI platforms.
+Built to the highest WordPress standards with privacy in mind—no data collection, no external dependencies, just seamless integration with leading AI tools.

 = Key Features =

-* Adds AI boost buttons to your posts and pages
+* Adds AI analysis buttons to your posts and pages
 * Supports ChatGPT, Claude, and Perplexity AI
 * Choose between icon-only or full button styles
 * Customize colors for each button
 * Clean, modern design that fits any theme
 * Lightweight and easy to use

+= Credits =

+This plugin was inspired by [Metehan Yesilyurt's article](https://metehanai.substack.com/p/i-found-a-way-to-get-ai-to-send-you) about improving content visibility in AI systems.
+The concept has been adapted into a WordPress plugin to help content creators increase their discoverability in AI responses.

 = How It Works =